Why arms regressed when “rehab” programs became the protocol for healthy arms

 Ultimately, the arm will thrive when the higher intelligence of the body can be felt and trusted, rather than told what to do.

-I would like to thank my partner at Jaeger Sports, Jim Vatcher, along with Dr. Yokum, Tom House PhD, Stan Conte, Dr. Marcus Elliot, Eric Cressey, Brent Strom, Kevin Wilk and Dr. Glenn Fleisig for their input in writing this article.
+I would like to thank my partner at Jaeger Sports, Jim Vatcher, along with Dr. Yocum, Tom House PhD, Stan Conte, Dr. Marcus Elliot, Eric Cressey, Brent Strom, Kevin Wilk and Dr. Glenn Fleisig for their input in writing this article.

 Alan Jaeger, along with his partner Jim Vatcher, have worked privately with many professional players including Barry Zito, Dan Haren and Trevor Bauer, consulted with a number of Major League Baseball Organizations including the Texas Rangers, Arizona Diamondbacks and Houston Astros, and several High Schools and Universities including National Champions Arizona (2012) and Cal State Fullerton (2004).